-Connecting rods are steel drop forgings of I-beam section, having bosses on ach side so that metal can be removed as required to secure correct weight and balance during manufacture.
+Connecting rods are steel drop forgings of I-beam section, having bosses on each side so that metal can be removed as required to secure correct weight and balance during manufacture.

 The lower end of each rod is fitted with a steel-backed full precision type bearing.
 The upper end of the connecting rod has a hole into which the wrist pin is pressed.
 The outer ends of the pin float in the bosses in the piston.

 The tin plated aluminum alloy pistons have full skirts and are cam ground.
 Two compression rings and one oil control ring are located above the piston pin.
 Two transverse slots in the oil ring groove extend through the piston wall and permit drain back of oil collected by the oil ring.
 Shallow depressions cast into the head provide clearance between the piston and valves in operation.
-See figure 2-5.
+See figure 2-7.

-Figure 2-5-Connecting Rod and Piston Assembly
+Figure 2-7-Connecting Rod and Piston Assembly

-The cast iron compression rings in the two upper grooves of piston are distinguished by a small groove (a bevel on some rings) cut around the inner edge on one side, and this side must be toward bottom of piston when installed.
-See figure 2-35.
+The cast iron compression rings in the two upper grooves of piston are distinguished by a small groove (a bevel on some rings) cut around the inner edge on one side.
+The rings are installed with identification mark up.
+See figure 2-37.

-The oil ring in the lower groove consists of two thin steel rails separated by a spacer (fig. 2-35) and backed by an expander placed in the piston groove.
+The oil ring in the lower groove consists of two thin steel rails separated by a spacer (fig. 2-37) and backed by an expander placed in the piston groove.
 The rails and spacer of a new ring are lightly held together with a cement which dissolves and releases the parts when oil is applied at start of operation.